jdspugh/jdspugh.github.io/_posts/2023-04-06-hash-algorithms.md

 ---
 # Goal

-We will look at the major modern hash algorithms and their characteristics.
+We will look at established and modern hash algorithms and their characteristics.

-# Fast vs Slow
+# Fast Algorithms

-Some hashing algorithms are designed to the fast e.g. BLAKE3 and SHA-256.
+Some hashing algorithms are designed to the fast e.g.

+* BLAKE3
+* BLAKE2
+* SHA-512
+* SHA-256

+BLAKE3 is a modern fast hashing algorithm that exploits parallelism in order to run very fast on modern computers.
+This is particularly the case with the advent of massively parallel consumer-grade GPUs.
+BLAKE2 is also capable of some parallelism will run slower than BLAKE3.
+It has the advantage of being more established.

+SHA-256 is an established and well known but older fast hashing algorithm and does not support parallelism.
+SHA-512 can compute faster on 64 bit architectures and offers a larger output hash size.
+The larger hash size offers future proofing.

+# Slow Algorithms

 Some are designed to be slow e.g. Argon2, scrypt and bcrypt.

-Both have their own use cases, but for password hashing a slow algorithm is required.
-A slow algorithm makes it much more costly to generate rainbow tables and to perform dictionary and brute force attacks.
+Each has their own use cases.
+For password hashing, for example, a slow algorithm is required.
+A slow algorithm makes it much more costly to perform dictionary and brute force attacks, and precomputed reverse hash lookup attacks such as rainbow table attacks.

 Let's take a look at dictionary and brute force attacks now.

 # Dictionary & Brute Force Attacks